507 "One Little Heart" Trilogy Part I

 TV Guide Synopsis:

 Sam is a small-town sheriff whose young daughter has a suspicious connection to a mysterious death.
 Part 1 of three.
 Laura Fuller: Meg Foster.
 Leta: Mary Gordon Murray.
-Abigail: Kimberly Cullum.
+Abagail: Kimberly Cullum.
 Al: Dean Stockwell.

 Place: